MockBukkit/MockBukkit/README.md

 ### Using MockBukkit

-A plugin can be loaded in this initialiser block.
+A plugin can be loaded in this initializer block.

 ```java
 private ServerMock server;